 For example, it took me 45 years to edit an exclusive one on one 1974 interview (Rumble in the Jungle) with the undisputed Heavyweight Champion of the World, Muhammad Ali.
 I finally arranged to debut the documentary/interview on the big screen at the Miracle Theatre on Capitol Hill in NE Washington, DC, I invited Gloria and Daryl to my coming out party with Muhammad Ali.

 In the meantime, Daryl brought my Ali project to the attention of Congressman Hoyer.
-On Sunday November 24, 2019 she read a proclamation from the stage of the theatre from the congressman congratulating me on my historical accomplishment.
+On Sunday November 24, 2019 she read a proclamation from the stage of the theatre from the congressman congratulating Hattie and I on our historical accomplishment.

 Daryl, was all over the place when it came to her friends and the constituents of Prince Georges County, When Gloria had her house warming last summer she was there.
 Gloria and her daughter Candi have a young man in their new home, their grandson and son, his name is Miles.
 He is a high school teenager and sometimes he strays a little off the beaten path, Daryl teamed up with Gloria and Candi as a mentor to help keep him grounded.
 I am sure there are dozens of other stories of her good works in our community.